apache/nuttx/configs/freedom-k64f/README.txt

 Serial Console
 ==============

-  The primary serial port interface signals are PTB16 UART1_RX and PTB17 UART1_TX.
+  The primary serial port interface signals are PTB16 UART0_RX and PTB17 UART0_TX.
 These signals are connected to the OpenSDAv2 circuit.

-  REVISIT: The above quote was taken from the "FRDM-K64F Freedom Module User’s Guide".
-It appears from the "K64 Sub-Family Reference Manual" that the only options for UART1 are {PTC3, PTE1} for UART1_RX and {PTC4, PTE0} for UART1_TX.

-  PTB16 and PTB17 are valid options for UART0, however.

 LEDs and Buttons
 ================